How to Clean and Care for Wood Cutting Boards

 1. Make sure your board is clean and dry.

 2. Apply a food safe mineral oil.
 How often you should oil you board depends on how frequently it is used.
 For boards that are used daily, we suggest a monthly application of oil.
 Boards and utensils that are used less frequently can be oiled 2-3 times a year.
 Do not use cooking oils such as vegetable oil or olive oil as these can turn rancid and cause bad odors.
-Rustic Artistry recommends this food safe mineral oil, which is made in the USA from pure USP grade white mineral oil that is enriched with vitamin E for added shelf stability and wood absorption.
+Rustic Artistry recommends this food safe mineral oil, which is made in the USA from pure USP grade white mineral oil.

 Apply a few tablespoons of oil to the board (less for wood utensils) and wipe all over with a paper towel or clean soft cloth.
 It’s best to err on the side of too much oil than too little, as the board will absorb as much as it needs.
 Stand the board on end to allow air to circulate.
 Allow the oil to absorb overnight.
 Most likely it will be completely absorbed by morning, but if any oil remains on the surface just wipe it off with a paper towel or clean cloth.
 There is no need to wash the board after the oil treatment.